-The Fiesta Bowl is part of the semifinal game rotation.
+Of the three, betting on the Fiesta Bowl is the most popular.
+After all, the Fiesta Bowl is part of the semifinal game rotation.
+In 2022, it will be the first semifinal on New Year’s Eve.
 But in off years, it will feature two at-large teams.
 As part of the New Year’s Day slate of games, potential participants will be among the best teams in the nation.
-In January, it featured a pair of quarterbacks who played their high school ball in Arizona – Iowa State’s Brock Purdy and Oregon’s Tyler Shough.

 Fans in Arizona will be able to bet on college bowl games at any licensed sportsbook legally operating within the state.
 All online sportsbooks typically tend to have competitive NCAA football odds, but how the odds change will vary from one book to the next depending on how people are betting.

 Even then, college bowl game lines will usually not vary too much from one sportsbook to the next.
 However, to stand out from the competition, sportsbooks will offer welcome bonuses to entice new bettors into signing up.

 Unless you find a sportsbook with drastically different college football odds from the rest of the competition, the welcome bonus will be what you should look for when choosing a sportsbook.
 If you choose a book based on its odds, you will want the one with the lowest vig and the best odds for the market you are interested in.

 But, since the odds will probably not vary significantly, who you go with will depend on which bonus offer you can get the most value from.